lucj/argocd-helmfile-plugin/README.md

 ## Usage

-Create the following application resource.
-It defines the VotingApp, a sample microservice application:
+Create the following ArgoCD Application resource which defines the VotingApp, a sample microservice application.
+ArgoCD will automatically deploy this application using the helmfile plugin.

 ```
 cat <<EOF | kubectl apply -f -